 According to Haberman Trump was once told, “You’re really very shallow.”
 “Yes” he agreed, “that is my strength.”

 Everything is a transaction to Trump in a zero sum game.
 For him to win there must be a loser.
 Love, selflessness, compassion, empathy are meaningless to him.
 Haberman reports Former White House chief of staff, retired Marine General John Kelly, describing Trump as “the most flawed person” he had ever known.

-Yet enough Americans confuse Trump’s brand of meanness with strength to vote to award this revolting human being the Presidency.
+Yet enough Americans confuse Trump’s brand of sociopathic narcissism with strength to vote to award this revolting human being with the Presidency.

 Not that Trump ever understood the role he had won in a constitutional system.
 Again and again in this book he is described as unable to comprehend why he is not permitted to do the unlawful.
 How he yearns for the unconstrained power of a Putin or a Hitler.
 Nevertheless even corralled by the law and the constitution, Trump and his acolytes still managed to do more damage to the concept of “government of the people, by the people and for the people”, than the entire Confederate army.

 Haberman’s fine book is not just an explanation of Trump but also a warning: given the chance again this bloated fascist will reek further chaos.